segfault/GPGMail-SL/README.markdown

 GPGMail will be installed automagically into your ~/Library/Mail/Bundles directory.
 Be sure to restart Mail to start GPG-ing with your friends :-).

+You can, as well, use XCode to build both the projects, change the active configurations, debug, develop, etc :-).

 Open issues
 ===========